Hazardous Waste – Characteristics, Management & Treatment

-Hazardous waste are waste which has a potential negative effect on the health of the public or the environment.
+Hazardous waste is waste that has a potential negative effect on the health of the public or the environment.

-We call them hazardous waste because if these wastes are not properly managed, it could contaminate the environment and also cause ill-health to the public.
-These waste can be generated both domestically and industrially.
+We call them hazardous waste because if these wastes are not properly managed, they could contaminate the environment and also cause ill health to the public.
+This waste can be generated both domestically and industrially.

-A waste is described as being hazardous if it posses either of the following characteristics:
+A waste is described as being hazardous if it possesses either of the following characteristics:

-• Toxicity: This explains the degree in which the waste can damage or be poisonous to human.
+- Toxic: This explains the degree to which the waste can damage or be poisonous to humans.
 Example of toxic waste includes waste containing mercury, lead, DDT, PCBs, etc

-• Corrosive: Here the waste has the capacity to erode or eat away any surface it gets in contact with.
-Example includes solids that are acids or bases, or that produce acidic or alkaline solutions.
+- Corrosive: Here the waste can erode or eat away any surface it comes in contact with.
+Examples include solids that are acids or bases, or that produce acidic or alkaline solutions.

-• Reactive: This explains the ability for the waste to act when released.
-These waste are unstable under normal condition.
-Example includes toxic fumes, gases, or vapors when heated, compressed, or mixed with water
+- Reactive: This explains the ability of the waste to act when released.
+These wastes are unstable under normal conditions.
+Examples include toxic fumes, gases, or vapors when heated, compressed, or mixed with water

 hazardous waste could be the by-products of manufacturing processes, discarded used materials, or discarded unused commercial products, such as cleaning fluids (solvents) or pesticides.